Algovate/Quanta/docs/logging-guide.md

 Alternatives now:

-- Use `quanta log console` with filters for operational visibility.
+- Use `quanta log view` with filters for operational visibility.
 - Emit structured fields in `metadata` for richer context when needed.
 - Persist domain data you need elsewhere (e.g., your own stores) rather than relying on logger tiers.